 The Fellowships provide funding for:

-- Engaged scholarship projects, including research and innovative creative projects around the world
+- Engaged scholarship, artistic, and research projects around the world.

-- Presenting at global conferences, arts events and symposiums related to the engaged scholarship projects
+- Presenting at global conferences, arts events and symposiums.

 Fellowships should be significantly or fully student-directed and may be in partnership with:

 - Faculty mentor(s)

 Fellowships projects may be individual or collaborative projects, and grants can be to individual or student group applications.
 Fellowship awards will be granted at four levels:

 - $750 - typically for short-term projects or conference participation.